alanoursland/tr_xor/notes/core_theory.md

 Thus, ReLU can be viewed as a one-sided distance evaluator: it activates only when the input lies **outside** a defined region, and it remains zero when the input lies **within** it.
 The region where ReLU outputs zero — i.e., the negative half-space — is interpreted here as the **prototype region**: a learned set of feature patterns to which the neuron is “tuned.”

+### **2.5 Absolute-Value as Two-Sided Prototype Locus**

+While ReLU marks the entire negative half-space $\{x : Wx + b \le 0\}$ as the prototype region (via zero activation), the absolute-value activation $g(z) = |z|$ reinterprets prototype membership in a more sharply localized way.
+Instead of extending a region, it selects a **prototype locus**—a *measure-zero* set precisely on the affine hyperplane where the pre-activation vanishes.

+Let $f(x) = |Wx + b|$.
+Then $f(x) = 0$ if and only if $x \in H = \{x : Wx + b = 0\}$.
+In contrast to ReLU, there is no extension to one side: the activation is strictly positive off the hyperplane, and symmetric in both directions.
+The zero set is no longer a half-space but the **surface itself**.

+We can interpret this as a shift in the prototype encoding principle.
+With absolute value, a unit declares a prototype not by inclusion, but by **coincidence**: the prototype is the exact affine slice where the activation vanishes.
+Furthermore, the **output of the unit now encodes distance** from this prototype locus.
+In fact, since

+$$
+|Wx + b| = \text{ReLU}(Wx + b) + \text{ReLU}(-Wx - b),
+$$

+the absolute-value unit can be understood as simultaneously measuring distance on both sides of the surface, using two opposing ReLU-like detectors.

+This behavior makes absolute-value networks function less like inclusion-based classifiers and more like **surface detectors**: each hidden neuron describes an affine prototype, and outputs the deviation from it.
+The network as a whole then aggregates these deviations to guide classification.
+As we will see later in the XOR case (Section §4.1), this property allows a single $|\cdot|$ unit to carve out linearly inseparable regions through symmetric combination—something ReLU requires multiple units to achieve.

+In short, absolute-value activations preserve the prototype surface idea but collapse the prototype region to a locus.
+They transition the model’s geometry from region-growing to **distance field encoding**, setting up a different but still compatible basis for prototype surface learning.

 ---

 ## **3. Prototype Recognition Mechanism**